 PE, HEALTH EDUCATION, PSE, PSHE, PD&MU, HEALTH AND WELLBEING, CITIZENSHIP.

 Supporting the aims and objectives of the 2015 World Anti-Doping Code, UKAD’s 100% me principles and the Olympic and Paralympic Values, the resources reiterate the importance of sporting values and how young people can demonstrate these values in sport and play.
-Each session incorporates engaging activities that offer a greater understanding and application of each of the seven values (determination, courage, equality, fair play, friendship, inspiration and respect).
-Throughout the resources students explore how these value impact on their health, wellbeing, sport and play both in and out of school and reach out to incorporate family and friends in this learning.
+Each session incorporates engaging activities that offer a greater understanding and application of each of the following seven values – determination, courage, equality, fair play, friendship, inspiration and respect.
+Throughout the resources students explore how these values can impact health, wellbeing, sport and play both in and out of school and reach to incorporate family and friends in this learning.

 Establishing a safe learning environment

-Please note that some of the discussions in these lessons may cover sensitive topics for pupils, so care should be taken to establish a safe learning environment.
+Please note that some of the discussions in these lessons may touch on some sensitive topics for pupils, so care should be taken to establish a safe learning environment.
 Ensure you are aware of any vulnerable pupils in your classroom, provide opportunities for children to ask questions anonymously (for example using a question box), and provide information about where pupils can get further support as required.

 Ahead of discussions, develop ground rules together as a class.
 This often works best when the children develop and agree to these rules as a group and then display them prominently in the classroom.
 However, as a guide, the following ground rules supported by the PSHE Association will help establish a safe learning environment for positive discussions.

 - Openness.
 We will be open and honest, but not directly discuss our own or others personal/private lives or put anyone 'on the spot'.

 - Keep the conversation in the room.
 The conversations in the room will be treated confidentially, unless the teacher is concerned we are at risk.

 - Non-judgemental approach.
 Challenge the opinion, not the person.